osioalberto/PowerEnJoy/DD/ArchitecturalDesign.md

 * __Monitoring controller__ represents the broker of the event-driven architectural style used to collect data from cars
 * __Car controller__ controls the state of each car and to trigger transitions between car states according to the state chart defined in the Requirements Analysis and Specification Document.
 * __Bill controller__ handles tasks related to the storage of pending bills and to the interaction with the external system for payments processing
 * __User controller__ controls the state of each user according to the state chart defined in the RASD.
 In particular, it provides all the functionalities needed for authenticating users and employees.
+Moreover, it cares of user registration and in particular of driving licence validation, interacting with the proper external system.
 * __Geographical areas controller__ provides an API that can be used to retrive and manipulate data related to geographical areas boundaries
 * __Safe areas controller__ provides an API with methods used to retrive and manipulate data about safe areas (both safe parking areas and recharging stations)
-* __Reservations controller__ provides the functionalites needed for creating and canceling a reservation and for "using" a reservation to actually take the reserved car
+* __Reservations controller__ provides the functionalites needed for creating and canceling a reservation and for "using" a reservation to actually take the reserved car (this implies the interaction with the external system for address translation, in order to geocode addresses)
 * __Ride controller__ controls each ride in progress in the given instant of time, monitors the state of the car during the ride (in particular, the number of passengers and the battery level) and computes the bill at the end of the ride, applying proper discounts or raises on the calculated fee.

 ##Deployment view